ZitRos/cross-device-input-wrapper/README.md

 cross-device-input-wrapper
 ==========================

-Human input device centralizer - a javascript object
+Human input device centralizer - a javascript object.
+Visit <a href="http://zitros.github.io/cross-device-input-wrapper">demo page</a> to discover how it works.

 ### Files